Canon 1300D vs Nikon D3

 Studio photographers will appreciate that the Nikon D3 (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1300D and the D3 have been discontinued, but can regularly be found used on eBay.
+Both the 1300D and the D3 have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the 1300D was followed by the Canon 2000D.
+Further information on the features and operation of the 1300D and D3 can be found, respectively, in the Canon 1300D Manual (free pdf) or the online Nikon D3 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Nikon D3?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1300D: